Bikatr7/KakuOCR/README.md

 "Planned things"

-- Better writing experience (less lag, less jittery)
+- ~~Better writing experience (less lag, less jittery)~~
-- Should be able to get the writing and display it in the top left or something rather than just the canvas
+- ~~Should be able to get the writing and display it in the top left or something rather than just the canvas~~
-- OCR (I want to 'train' our own model) (We can use the  J-HOCR, JAIST, Kondate, ETL datasets)
+- ~~OCR (I want to 'train' our own model) (We can use the  J-HOCR, JAIST, Kondate, ETL datasets)~~
-- Maybe translation?
+- Need to get the actual prediction correct

 ## Want to help?